Building Hue Spaces

 Session 2

 After considering how to start a capital project, it’s time to build a roadmap of successful and actionable next steps.
-Session 2 of the Building HueSpaces workshop series, co-hosted by The Clemente, will cover how to assemble the right team, create a reasonable and realistic timeline with specific project milestones, the process of acquiring a city-owned building, and expectations of having a city-owned-building.
-Moderated by Museum Hue and AIA, owner’s reps, an attorney, architects, and The Clemente will share their experiences on these topics.
+Session 2 of the Building HueSpaces workshop series, co-hosted by The Clemente, covered how to assemble the right team, create a reasonable and realistic timeline with specific project milestones, the process of acquiring a city-owned building, and expectations of having a city-owned-building.
+Moderated by Museum Hue and AIA, owner’s reps, an attorney, architects, and The Clemente shared their experiences on these topics.

 Speaker Bios